lekkas/dominating_sets/README.md

 Usage
 -----

-Simply run
+Run

 	./dom_sets [input_file]

-The `input_file` is a text file with coordinates of the nodes.
-If the nodes are placed within broadcast range, a communication link is automatically drawed.
-This range is hard-coded as `BCAST_RADIUS` in `main.cpp`.The coordinates use the lower left corner of the simulation window as the origin point.
+The `input_file` is a text file with the coordinates of the nodes.
+If the nodes are placed within broadcast range, a communication link is automatically created/drawed.
+This range is hard-coded as `BCAST_RADIUS` in `main.cpp`.
+The coordinates use the lower left corner of the simulation window as the origin point.